grscheller/scheller-linux-archive/notes/gitNotes.md

          $ git commit
 ```

-Sometimes you will need to do a
+sometimes you will also need to do a

 ```bash
          $ rm file1 file2